 A JOURNEY BACK IN TIME WITH ONE OF THE WORLD'S OLDEST TRIBES

 Spending time with traditional hunter-gatherers could be likened to spending time with yourself – with the clock wound back several thousand years.
-It brings to the fore everything we find alluring and appealing about spending time in the bush – the wild animals, the scenery and the savage beauty – but in this case we form a part of that environment as one of the apex predators.
+It brings to the fore everything we find alluring and appealing about spending time in the bush – the wild animals, the scenery and the savage beauty.
+And in this case, the Hadza people form part of that environment as one of the apex predators.

 I recently guided a wonderful family from the USA through Tanzania.
-Together with Lederle Safaris we designed an itinerary to showcase the unique culture and prolific wildlife for which this part of East Africa is famed.
-And one of the highlights was spending time with one of the least-known tribes of Africa – the Hadza.
+One of the highlights was spending time with one of the least-known tribes of Africa – the Hadza.
 I am particularly interested in hunter-gatherers, and I knew this would be a special experience for my clients.

 Living near Lake Eyasi in northern Tanzania, the Hadza have managed to preserve their hunter-gatherer way of life for over 30 000 – maybe over 50 000 – years.
 Their language was once classified with the Khoisan due to similar click sounds, but it has since been reclassified as an isolate – a language unrelated to any other.
 They are also not closely genetically related to any other tribe.
 This, combined with their location in the Great Rift Valley, only adds to the intrigue and mystique of these wonderful people.
-Even their oral history, unlike that of most African tribes, does not indicate that they moved to Hadzaland from elsewhere, making them one of the oldest tribes in Africa – if not the oldest.
+Unlike most African tribes, even their oral history does not indicate that they moved to Hadzaland from elsewhere, making them one of the oldest tribes in Africa – if not the oldest.